-RCEA’s default service is REpower, with a minimum goal of 38% renewable power.
-The chart below shows our power mix for the most recent year reported to the State’s Power Source Disclosure program, matching the numbers shown in the Power Content Label further below.
+RCEA’s default service is REpower, with a minimum goal of 33% renewable power.
+The chart below shows our power mix percentages for the most recent year reported to the State’s Power Source Disclosure program, matching the percentages shown in the Power Content Label further below.
 This mix varies from year to year based on RCEA’s power contracts and short-term purchases.

 Customers who want to invest in a higher renewable content can opt up to REpower+, which provides 100% carbon-free energy service for their home or business.
 The chart below shows the power mix currently offered, which differs from the historic REpower+ mix shown in the Power Content Label further below.
 We plan to keep the REpower+ mix constant for the foreseeable future.

 The power content label shows RCEA’s power mix compared to the statewide average power mix for the most recent reporting year.
 It is mailed to customers every year in compliance with the California Energy Commission’s Power Source Disclosure Program.

 During 2020 and 2021, short-term financial challenges required RCEA to temporarily reduce its renewable energy content in order to keep customer rates competitive.
 These financial challenges included increased wholesale power costs, lower than expected investor-owned utility electric rates, and delayed or reduced customer revenues due to financial hardships during the pandemic.
 The financial outlook in 2022 and future years has improved, allowing RCEA to resume its trajectory toward 100% renewable and carbon-free energy by 2025 and 100% local renewable energy by 2030.

 Current and Future Renewable Energy Sources